jk977/twitch-plays-pi/README.md

 # Twitch Plays Bot

-A 3-piece set of scripts to host a Twitch Plays style bot on a Raspberry Pi 3 Model B. Note that this is intended for private use, and may not work on different systems without tweaking code.
+A 3-piece set of scripts originally intended to host a Twitch Plays style bot on a Raspberry Pi 3 Model B, but tested to work on Ubuntu as well.
+Note that this is intended for private use, and may not work on different systems without tweaking configurations.

 ## Requirements